inkVerb/toplogger/README.md

     - Configs listed in the `.spec` file under `%config(noreplace)` have no guarantee of being preserved on package removal
       - These are listed here to protect them during package updates, not package removal
     - To overwrite preserved configs on a re-install, use `install -f` for "force" when installing again
+    - `%postun` will also remove the `/var/log/toplogger/` directory on any remove
+      - To prevent this, comment or remove the line `rm -rf /var/log/toplogger` under `%postun` in `toplogger.spec`
   - The `%changelog` is for OpenSUSE's `zypper`
     - RedHat/CentOS may want the date line like this:
       - `* Thu Jan 01 1970 Ink Is A Verb <codes@inkisaverb.com> - 1.0.0-1`